1. Who is ACCESS?

 ACCESS is a not-for-profit organization that partners with local schools to provide opportunities for all students to further develop academic and social skills in a safe and healthy environment within extended day programs and beyond.
-We offer a wide variety of SecondShift after-school classes at five different middle schools in Garfield County as shown under “Locations” on this web site.
+We offer a wide variety of SecondShift after-school classes at five middle schools in RE-1 and Re-2 School Districts in Western Colorado.
 Sessions are offered

 2 times/year and run ten weeks.
 Classes are 1 to 1.5 hours and are held Mondays, Tuesdays, Wednesdays, and Thursdays.
 Some classes meet twice weekly and others meet once a week.

 2. Is ACCESS operated through the School District?

 No. We are an independent non-profit.
 We work closely with the schools where our programs are offered, but we are not financially affiliated with the School District.
 We do receive an in-kind donation from school districts in the form of the use of school facilities and janitorial services.

 3. Do students have to go to public school in order to take classes in ACCESS’ programs?